themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 4. Compatibility

+	inventory_upgrades_mp.script is shared between multiple addons - if you see a conflict because of this file, it is intended and it's safe to overwrite it.

 	The mod operates on its own scripts, however any other mod modifying inventory_upgrades.script might break something because it serves as a basis.

 	The upgrade_presets.ltx can be freely removed/replaced, it only affects pricing of specific outfit upgrades, the game will simply revert to vanilla values.

+	New repair prices depend on zzzzzzz_repair_modifiers.script and inventory_upgrades_mp.script, they can be removed to disable this part of the addon.

 	I don’t expect many other mods to touch on stalkers_upgrade_info.ltx or anything inside the upgrade_infos folder, however if it does, some things might not work correctly.